marq24/emacberry.com/_docs/9992-privacy.md

 # How credible is this statement?

-> On the one side I claim as developer that I take your privacy as highest priority and that all date will be stored
+> On the one side I claim as developer that I take your privacy as highest priority and that all data will be stored
-> only on your device.
-On the other hand the _Data Safety declaration at GooglePlay_ list, that location information
+> **only** on your device.
+On the other hand the _Data Safety declaration at GooglePlay_ list that location information
 > (and more) will be collected and processed.
 >
-> I totally understand that this can raise concerns, and I would like to explain in detail the reasons why I have
+> I totally understand that this raise concerns, and I would like to explain in detail the reasons why I have selected,
-> selected, what I have selected at Google's Data Safty declaration form.
+> what I have selected at Google's Data Safty declaration form.
 >
 > Just as reference - here is the currently GooglePlay Data safety declaration of GPSLogger II:
 >